-THE holy Church, which is able to say truthfully to her helper, When my heart was in anguish, thou hast exalted me on a rock : is not vanquished by those outside, because by suffering the madness of the persecutions of unbelievers, she overcometh with the crown of martyrdom.
-She is not corrupted by false brethren: because she both refuteth the teachings of heretics with right believing, and avoideth the vicious examples of some catholics, by living soberly and justly and piously.
+THE holy Church, which is able to say truthfully to her helper, When my heart is in heaviness, O set me up upon a rock that is higher than I: is not vanquished by those outside, because by suffering the madness of the persecutions of unbelievers, she overcometh with the crown of martyrdom.
+She is not corrupted by false brethren: because she both refuteth the teachings of heretics with right believing, and avoideth the vicious examples of some catholics, by living soberly and righteously and piously.
 She is not blinded by the smoke of individual lusts: because inwardly she burneth with the ardour of the Lord's charity alone.
-But to this man, that is our Redeemer, who united to himself the universal Church with invincible strength of mind, are likened the elect, each in his own degree: when what He doth generally in the whole Church, this they undertake especially to carry out individually in their hearts.
-For as if in deep digging, they diligently examine their consciences, lest if anything sordid should lie hidden in them, they sedulously draw out from the depth of <their> hearts all the hiding-places of superfluous thoughts by hand of discernment: seeing that they prepare within themselves and firm a peaceful seat for that strongest rock that is Christ.
+But to this man, that is our Redeemer, who united to himself the universal Church with invincible strength of mind, likened the elect, each in his own degree: when what He doeth generally in the whole Church, this they undertake especially to carry out individually in their hearts.
+For as if in deep digging, they diligently examine their consciences, lest anything sordid should lie hidden in them, they sedulously draw out from the depth of their hearts all the hiding-places of superfluous thoughts by hand of discernment: seeing that they prepare within themselves and firm a peaceful seat for that strongest rock that is Christ.
 And it happeneth that by his presence they may endure unconquerable amid the frightening adversities and at the same time favourable allurements of the age.
+But thou, O Lord, have mercy upon us.

-If however within the Advent of the Lord or from lxx. until the beginning of Lent this Feast should fall, will be an Octave without Rulers of the Choir until the Octave day, then indeed will be made ix.
+\blacksquare If however within the Advent of the Lord or from lxx. until the beginning of Lent this Feast should fall, will be an Octave without Rulers of the Choir until the Octave day, then indeed will be made ix.
 Lesson with a Triple Invitatory unless it should fall on a Sunday.
 And if any Feast of iij.
 Lessons or an Octave of the Saints whould fall within this Octave let all be made of the service of the Feast or of the Octave and only a Memorial of the Dedication.
-On the Sunday [to be sure] his octave or on the Octave, let all be made of the service of the [very] Sunday with only a Memorial of the Dedication.
+On the Sunday to be sure which will fall within the Octave or on the Octave, let all be made of the service of the very Sunday with only a Memorial of the Dedication.

-When however this Feast should by chance fall between the Circumcision of the Lord and the Octave of the Epiphany or from the Wednesday at the beginning of Lent until the Wednesday before Easter, or from the Vigil of the Ascension of the Lord until the Vigil of Pentecost, let nothing be made of the Feast within the Octave nor even on the Octave except [only] a Memorial.
+When however this Feast should b chance fall between the Circumcision of the Lord and the Octave of the Epiphany or from the Wednesday at the beginning of Lent until the Wednesday before Easter, or from the Vigil of the Ascension of the Lord until the Vigil of Pentecost, let nothing be made of the Feast within the Octave nor weven on the Octave except only a Memorial.
 Nevertheless if this Feast should by chance fall within the Octave of the Epiphany, then let be made after the Octave of the Epiphany the whole service of the Octave of the Dedication.

-If however this Feast should occur from the Vigil of the Nativity of the Lord until the Circumcision of the Lord: or from the Wednesday next before Easter until the Octave of Easter, or from the Vigil of Pentecost until the Feast of the Holy Trinity, let it always be deferred to where it may be conveniently celebrated: evidently after the Octave of the Epiphany or after the Otave of Easter or after the first Sunday after the Feast of the Holy Trinity and [then] the Octave will be with Rulers of the Choir.
+If however this Feast should occur from the Vigil of the Nativity of the Lord until the Circumcision of the Lord: or from the Wednesday next before Easter until the Octave of Easter, or from the Vigil of Pentecost until the Feast of the Holy Trinity, let it always be deferred to where it may be conveniently celebrated: evidently after the Octave of the Epiphany or after the Otave of Easter or after the first Sunday after the Feast of the Holy Trinity and then the Octave will be with Rulers of the Choir.